christophermayfield/thesisprogress/myupdates.md

 #February 20th, 2019

 No work done today.
 I went to the gym and I am working a full day at Sonora tomorrow.
 I hopefully will be able to sit down and get some simple work done.
 Maybe some deep work if it will allow me.

+#February 21st, 2019

+No work done on my thesis today.
+I mostly read Sam Altman's blog on how to more be more successful in your life.
+I am noticing that i am getting more distracted by people that are around me.